 4. PMS is normal, right?

 No matter how many women you know who deal with cravings, mood swings, and other "typical" symptoms each month, remember that PMS is not the norm.
 Yup, you read that right!

 There is one exception to this rule that occurs during ovulation.
-Some women experience ovulatory bleeding (a sign that ovulation is happening) which typically lasts from 1-2 days and resembles very light spotting.
-Don't panic if this happens, it is actually very normal.
+Some women experience ovulatory bleeding (a sign that ovulation is happening) which typically lasts from one to two days and resembles very light spotting.
+Don't panic if this happens; it is actually very normal.